Alexander-Evans-UCSD/Character-Effects-on-League-of-Legends/README.md

 ></iframe>

 In fact, when we look at this plot we can see what is causing this NMAR issue!
 Only LPL matches have a recorded URL, all other matches have no URL!

+# 4: Hypothesis Testing

+Next, we wanted to perform a hypothesis test and see if the character 'Yone' had a positive effect on winrates or if he actually is a balanced character despite many feeling otherwise.

+To determine this we set up a hypothesis test with the null hypothesis that Yone's win rate was the same as the average character at 50%.
+Our alternative hypothesis was that his win rate was greater than 50%.
+We ran 10,000 simulations of a character with a 50% win rate playing 251 games as Yone, which is how many games we have worth of data in our dataset.
+Yone's observed win rate is 56.57%, and in these 10,000 simulations, our perfectly balanced character was only able to achieve a win rate equal or better to Yone's 2.14% of the time.

+We chose a significance level of 0.05, meaning we find this p-value of 0.0214 to be significant, and as a result we reject the null hypothesis that Yone is a balanced character and instead consider that he has a positive influence on his team's winrate.
+We chose to run the hypothesis test on Yone's winrate, because that tells the biggest story in the game.
+Kills or Deaths could be determined by another factor such as playstyle or gamelength, whereas winning is the ultimate goal in LoL and as a result became our test statistic.

+# 5: